clangi/CampaRi/CONTRIBUTING.md

 ## Pull requests

+Before contributing in this sense please read a guide like [this](https://code.tutsplus.com/tutorials/how-to-collaborate-on-github--net-34267).

-To contribute a change to CampaRi, you follow these steps:
+In general, to contribute a change to CampaRi, you should follow these steps:

 1. Create a branch in git and make your changes.
 1. Push branch to github and issue pull request (PR).